rheslip/M8-Headless/README.md

  Battery pack and charger.
 I used a 2S Lipoly 1500mah pack which gives around 4 hrs usage.
 I used this charger module https://www.aliexpress.com/item/1005006042283437.html?spm=a2g0o.order_list.order_list_main.40.38ee18029ofbrc

+ 5V Step down regulator - I used a cheap one from Aliexpress.
+You could use a 1S Lipoly with a 5V stepup regulator instead.

- Audio DAC - I used a UDA1334 module https://www.adafruit.com/product/3678 A PCM5102 module worked with M8 Web display on windows but not on Linux - very odd
+ Audio DAC - I used a UDA1334 module https://www.adafruit.com/product/3678. actually I used a cheap knockoff of the Adafruit from Aliexpress

  SD cards for the Teensy and Pi - see the M8 site for recommended cards for the Teensy